Midazolam: Marketing authorization

 In 2011, the European Medicines Agency (EMA) granted a marketing authorisation for a buccal application form of midazolam, sold under the brand name Buccolam.
 Buccolam was initially approved for the treatment of prolonged, acute, convulsive seizures in people from three months to less than 18 years of age.
-This was the first application of a paediatric-use marketing authorisation.
+This is the first application of a paediatric-use marketing authorisation by the EMA.

 Use in executions

 The drug has been introduced for use in executions by lethal injection in certain jurisdictions in the United States in combination with other drugs.
 It was introduced to replace pentobarbital after the latter's manufacturer disallowed that drug's use for executions.
-Midazolam acts as a sedative but will fail to render the condemned prisoner unconscious, at which time vecuronium bromide and potassium chloride are administered, stopping the prisoner's breathing and heart, respectively.
-Since the condemned prisoner is not unconscious but merely sedated, two very different things, those previous two drugs can cause extreme pain and panic in the soon to die prisoner.
+Midazolam acts as a sedative, resulting in the prisoner being in a state of deep anesthesia comparable to that experienced during surgery.
+One or more other drugs are usually used to stop the prisoner's heart, rendering them medically dead.

-Midazolam has been used as part of a three-drug cocktail, with vecuronium bromide and potassium chloride, in Florida and Oklahoma prisons.
-Midazolam has also been used along with hydromorphone in a two-drug protocol in Ohio and Arizona.
+Midazolam has been used as part of a three-drug cocktail with vecuronium bromide and potassium chloride in Florida and Oklahoma prisons and has also been used along with hydromorphone in a two-drug protocol in Ohio and Arizona.

 Notable incidents

 The state of Florida used midazolam to execute William Frederick Happ in October 2013.

-The state of Ohio used midazolam in the execution of Dennis McGuire in January 2014; it took McGuire 24 minutes to die after the procedure started, and he gasped and appeared to be choking during that time, leading to questions about the dosing and timing of the drug administration, as well as the choice of drugs.
+The state of Ohio used midazolam in the execution of Dennis McGuire in January 2014; he was heavily anesthetized and unconscious within 4 minutes of starting the administration of midazolam and 20 more minutes after that point before he was declared medically dead.
+Controversy arose after he was observed gasping and appeared to choke during that time according to reporters who were allowed to be present, leading to questions about the dosing and timing of the drug administration, as well as the choice of drugs.